-Magnitude of Effect: The proposed development lies to the south and south-east and will infill the lower portion of field along the road between he church and modern terrace of cottages.
-The church will therefore be further enclosed within the village, but its key views to the main house or across the parkland will not be altered.
-Views within the churchyard will little alter the hedges providing some screening.
+Magnitude of Effect: The proposed development lies to the south-east and will be set in a lower portion of the field, behind existing cottages.
+The church will therefore not have its key views to the main house or its views across the parkland significantly altered.
+Views within the churchyard will also not alter the hedges providing additional screening.
 Views out and setting will inherently change, but the character of that setting, of rural village nature will be no different.
 The church was built to serve the village community and the houses merely reflect an attempt to develop that same community.
-Whilst the visual change will be significant it is not necessarily negative.

-Magnitude of Impact: High value asset and minor change = moderate/slight
+Magnitude of Impact: High value asset and negligible change

-Overall Impact Assessment: negative/minor
+Overall Impact Assessment: Slight